 Everyone dresses up and goes to the mosque to perform the Eid prayer.
 Families that can afford it will also sacrifice an animal such as a sheep.
 Most of the meat of the sacrificed animal should go to the poor.
 The rest can be used for a feast for family and friends.

 This article was posted on Thursday, December 20th, 2007 at 12:09 pm and is filed under Arabic, Countries & Cultures, Eid al-Adha, Eid Kbir, Holidays Around the World, Iran, Languages, Lebanon, Mama Lisa, Morocco, Muslim, Syria, The Festival of Sacrifice, Tunisia, Turkey.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply